RAHAMNIabdelkaderseifelislem/RAHAMNIabdelkaderseifelislem/README.md

 ---

-I'm a **22-year-old Algerian full-stack developer** and a recent **Master of Science graduate** in Computer Science from the University of Dr. Moulay Taher, Saida, Algeria.
-Over the last two years, I have delved deeply into **Artificial Intelligence**, **Machine Learning**, **Data Science**, and a wide range of software development technologies.
-I'm passionate about building scalable and efficient solutions across various domains, from mobile apps to complex AI-driven applications.
+🚀 Welcome to my coding universe!
+I'm a **22-year-old Algerian** tech enthusiast, a **full-stack developer**, and a proud Master of Science graduate in **Computer Modeling of Knowledge and Reasoning** from the University of Dr. Moulay Taher, Saida, Algeria.
+Over the last two years, I've been on a relentless journey into the world of **Artificial Intelligence**, **Machine Learning**, **Data Science**, and more.
+With every line of code, I'm driven by the challenge to build efficient, scalable, and intelligent systems—whether it's for mobile apps, AI-driven applications, or next-gen data solutions.

 ---